ynloultratech/graphql-bundle/doc/content/05_Error_Handling/03_Controlled_Errors.md

 - **1004:** You attempted to reply to a message that is deleted or not visible to you.

-Is easier for API consumers when know all possible errors and his code to take appropriate actions; display a error message to final user, redirect or any other action.
+Is easier for API consumers when know all possible errors and his code to take appropriate actions; display a error message to final user, do a redirect or any other action.

 >>> Error handling on clients should be done using only the Error Codes.